dorkamotorka/Picaster/K3s/README.md

 	  Process: 27752 ExecStart=/usr/local/bin/k3s server (code=exited, status=1/FAILURE)
 	 Main PID: 27752 (code=exited, status=1/FAILURE)

-SOLUTION:
-Command:
+I solved it by checking/typing in terminal:

 	cat memory /proc/cgroups

-should output **memory** row in 3rd column with 1, like:
+that should output **memory** row in 3rd column with 1, like:

 	memory	2	58	1

-If not, add to /boot/firmware/cmdline.txt:
+If not, add to **/boot/firmware/cmdline.txt**:

 	cgroup_enable=cpuset
 	cgroup_enable=memory
 	cgroup_memory=1

-3.)
-If command

-	kubectl <command>

-is asking you for Username and Passwrd you know nothing about, this means you are trying to access someone elses Kubernetes Server and you should change kubectl config file, like in the 1.) mentioned problem above.

-TIP:

-1.)
-In order to debug FAILED status of a Service run:

-	journalctl -u <service-name>

-2.)
-In order to remove k3s-agent:

-	/usr/local/bin/k3s-agent-uninstall.sh

-4.) k3s-agent service Failed to run and solved it with:
+2.) k3s-agent service Failed to run and solved it with:

 a.) by installing k3s-agent with command: